What is Service Level Management (SLM)?

 Service Level Management To The Rescue

-Service Level Management (SLM) can help the challenge by optimizing delivery of IT services to business.
+Service Level Management (SLM) can help the challenge by optimizing the delivery of IT services to businesses.
 A mature IT Service Management (ITSM) process, SLM provides benefits from both a technical and business standpoint.

 From a technical standpoint, SLM lets you define demand, monitor performance, and review opportunities for improvements.
 It can also help you identify and resolve misalignments and weaknesses, ensuring that the business gets optimal IT service and support.

 From a business standpoint, SLM delivers significant business benefits as a whole.
 Put simply, SLM increases customer satisfaction and retention, boosts revenues and profits, and maximizes business unit productivity.